linroger/FinanceCompendium/styleguide/subagent-formatting-instructions.md

 **Fix:** Remove dotted leaders and page numbers.
 Either:
 - Convert to clean markdown list, OR
 - Remove entirely if redundant with document structure
+- Remove empty lines separating items in the outline or TOC.
 #### H. Content Exclusion

 **Remove practice/exercise sections** typically at document end: